RALC88/riscv-vectorized-benchmark-suite/README.md

 More info about how to execute the serial and vectorized versions on the gem5 Vector Architecture model can be found in he README file located in https://github.com/RALC88/gem5/blob/develop/src/cpu/vector_engine/README.md

+## Contributing

+New vectorized applications are welcome.
+We strongly encourage you to contribute with new apps to enrich the scenarios and diversity in the RiVEC Bencmark Suite.

 ## Acknowledgements
-We thank the [European Processor Initiative](https://www.european-processor-initiative.eu/) (EPI) project for allowing us to use and share some versions of the vector compiler they have worked on.
-And the Barcelona Supercomputing Center compiler team, specially to Roger Ferrer who have always support us and solved our doubts about compiler-related issues.
+We thank the [European Processor Initiative](https://www.european-processor-initiative.eu/) (EPI) project, and the Barcelona Supercomputing Center compiler team, specially to Roger Ferrer who have always support us and solved our doubts about compiler-related issues.

 ## Contact
 Cristóbal Ramírez Lazo: cristobal.ramirez@bsc.es